FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

     * `country`: The user's country.
 * `updated_at`: The instant that the user's profile was last updated as a number representing the number of seconds from Epoch UTC.

 Not all of these claims will be present, however.
 What is returned depends on the scopes requested in the initial authorization request as well as the configuration of the OAuth server.
-The `sub` claim will always be present.
+You can always rely on the `sub` claim, though.
 See the [OIDC spec](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims) as well as your OAuth server's documentation for the proper scopes and returned claims.

 Here's a function that we can use to retrieve a user object from the UserInfo endpoint.
 This is equivalent to parsing the `id_token` and looking at claims embedded there.